 Hemoglobin is found inside red blood cells and carries oxygen around the body.
 Its deficiency brings about many issues during pregnancy.
 There is a correlation between gestational age and the likelihood of anemia, and during the third trimester, 30% of pregnant women are iron deficient.

 Anemia is defined as a medical condition where the hemoglobin or red blood cell count is less than normal.
-Men are called anemic if the hemoglobin level is less than 13.5 gm/100 ml, while women are termed as anemic if the hemoglobin content is below 12 gm/100ml of blood.
-Hemoglobin is the pigment that is responsible for giving red color to the blood.
+Men are called anemic if the hemoglobin level is less than 13.5 gm/100 ml, while women are termed anemic if the hemoglobin content is below 12 gm/100 ml of blood.
+Hemoglobin is the pigment that is responsible for giving the red color to the blood.
 It carries oxygen from the lungs to the various tissues and organs of the body.

 In simple words, anemia can be regarded as a condition when your blood lacks an adequate amount of hemoglobin or red blood cells.
 The main part of red blood cells(RBCs) is hemoglobin (Hb), and this is needed for carrying oxygen to different parts of the body.

-The causes of anemia when you are expected are categorized into three types.
+The causes of anemia when you are expecting are categorized into three types.